Definition: is the contamination of the reproductive organs in women.

 - Have a sexual partner who has other sexual partners other than you;

-- Suffering from this disease in the past.
+- I suffered from this disease in the past.

 - Be sexually active and be 25 years of age or younger.

-Use intrauterine device for birth control.
-Even so, an increased risk is marked during the first three weeks after the device is placed inside the uterus.
+Use an intrauterine device for birth control.
+Increased risk is marked during the first three weeks after the device is placed inside the uterus.

 Is it possible to reduce my risk of getting this condition?